-The founder and CEO of this venture is the 18 year old Yusuf Munna, who started his journey as a social entrepreneur in 2014 at only 14 years old.
+The founder and CEO of this venture is the 18-year-old Yusuf Munna, who started his journey as a social entrepreneur in 2014 at only 14 years old.
 Officially described as a ‘‘non-profit and research-oriented teen based creative platform to expose, incite and incubate teenagers passion and hobbies’’.
-Reflective Teens designs programs for teenagers to enable them to turn what they love doing into a skill which they can use to earn money.
+Reflective Teens designs programs for teenagers to enable them to turn what they love doing into a skill that they can use to earn money.

 Today, ‘Reflective TEENS’ provides a platform for children and teens to raise their voice along with encouraging them to reach their full potential.
 But this journey started many years ago when in 6th grade, a chance encounter with a local divisional-editor enabled Yusuf to get his first article published.

 Yusuf has always enjoyed writing, a skill he got from his father.
 However, he never got the chance to publish his articles.
 He realised how difficult it is for budding writers to get published after he received multiple rejections.
 He wanted to create a media platform that published based on creative skill rather than access to resources or networks.